 Sustainability is Critical to Long-Term Success

-We consider a museum design successful only when the building and its programs are sustainable over the long term.
+We consider a museum design successful only when the building and its programs are financially sustainable over the long term.
 This requires focused knowledge of museum design that anticipates the unique challenges of museum institutions.